SimonCao1207/machine-learning-note/README.md

 $$=-\sum_{i=1}^N(y_ilog(z_i)+(1-y_i)log(1-z_i))$$
 - Derivative with regards to $w$:
     $$\frac{dz_i}{dw} = (z_i-y_i)x_i$$
+> **_Question_** : Why use MSE for Linear regression and BCE for Logistic (not the other way around)?
+>    - Due to assumption mismatch (MSE assumes Gaussian prior, while logistic’s data from Bernoulli).
+>    - MSE leads to non-convex function, BCE leads to convex function.
+A convex loss function has only one global minimum and no local minima, making it easier to solve with a simpler optimization algorithm.
+However, a non-convex loss function has both local and global minima and requires an advanced optimization algorithm to find the global minimum.
+>    - MSE does not penalize misclassification enough (e.g, if truth is 1 and prediction is 0, then MSE is 1 while BCE is inf)
+> - Assumption of Probability Estimates: BCE loss assumes that the model's output represents probabilities.
+In classification problems, these probabilities can be interpreted as the likelihood of belonging to a particular class.
+In linear regression, the model's output does not represent probabilities, but rather the estimated continuous values of the dependent variable.
 - Update formula following [SGD](#stochastic-gradient-descent):
     $$w = w + \eta(z_i-y_i)x_i $$
 - Property: